 - Realize that stress and ultimately fear may be hiding behind these symptoms.
 And that’s why meds aren’t helping you sufficiently

 - Learn to turn down your stress levels.
 The more you can relax mentally and physically, the better you will feel.
 Look into deep breathing and mindful meditation to counter your stress reaction.
 This, plus can help you reduce the state of tension you are in and take a step back.

 - Look out for what is triggering you.
 Have a look at my previous post on triggers for ideas.

-In this case, you need to do everything you can to reduce the state of tension you are in.
 If you have had diarrhea or constipation for a number of years, I really recommend having a few Reiki energy sessions to help get you started.
 These can help release the tension you are holding in your body and any current cramps or spasms.
 If stress triggers are an issue, this should improve symptoms – and help you to see more clearly.5